scoutorg/troop31/site/content/post/brewing-chemex.md

 3. Never skip preheating the glass.
 4. Timing is key, don’t forget the clock.

-If you do it right, everyone will thing you are a superhero.
+If you do it right, everyone will think you are a superhero.

 ![Superhero](/img/Superhero-icon.png)